-letters of interest
+letter of interest

 What is Letter of Interest?

-What is the best Sample Letter of Interest?
+What is the Best Sample Letter of Interest?

 Here’s a sample template for a Letter of Interest: